-How do you know when you are ovulating and what are the typical ovulation symptoms and signs?
+How do you know when you are ovulating?
+What are the typical ovulation symptoms and signs?

 Typical symptoms and signs of ovulation include mittelschmerz (pain in the middle), light pelvic pain on one or both sides of the pelvis, spotting, changes in cervical mucus, breast tenderness, moodiness.
-The babyMed Ovulation Calculator can help you find out exactly when you ovulate and what your most fertile days are.
-Women who know when they are fertile have a higher chance of pinpointing their fertile days which helps them getting pregnant during that cycle.
+The babyMed ovulation calculator can help you find out exactly when you ovulate and your most fertile days.

 Why should I know if I ovulate or not and when?

 Finding out exactly if and when you ovulate should be the very first step in assessing your fertility when trying to get pregnant.
 When you are trying to conceive your entire world can revolve around knowing when you are ovulating.
 There are several ways you can keep track of ovulation at home.
 While none of these methods guarantee you will conceive, it will greatly increase your ability to calculate the time you are ovulating and thus your chances for conception will increase as well.

 You are fertile only 5-6 days each month, those are the days you can potentially get pregnant from sex.
 These days are the day of ovulation and the 5 days before ovulation.
 You cannot get pregnant after ovulation, and the 3 most fertile days are the 2 days before and the day of ovulation.
 Because of this narrow window of fertility, it is extremely important to know when you are ovulating.